xaviweise/aaat/_sources/markdown/market_microstructure.md

    - **Fill-Or-Kill**: The order is either executed in full immediately or not at all.
    - **All-Or-None**: Similar to Fill-Or-Kill, but the order may remain active if it cannot be immediately executed.
    - **Stop Orders**: Triggered when a specified price is reached, turning into a market or limit order based on conditions.

-#### Trading Protocols in CLOB-Based Markets

-The execution of orders in a CLOB is governed by specific rules and protocols:

-- **Price Priority**: Orders are executed based on the best available price.
-If two orders have the same price, they are prioritized by time of submission.

-- **Time Priority**: Orders submitted earlier are executed first when they share the same price.
-Some markets also use a **pro-rata rule**, where larger orders are filled proportionally based on their size relative to other orders at the same price level.

-- **Tick Size and Lot Sizes**: Each market may define a minimum **tick size** (the smallest allowed price increment) and **lot size** (the smallest quantity that can be traded).
-These restrictions can vary depending on the asset or instrument being traded.

 ### Trading Fees